troclaux/notes/docker.md

   - running: container is running with all its processes
   - paused: container whose processes have been temporarily paused without stopping it completely
     - resources (CPU and memory) used by container are still in use
+    - can be started and change to running state
   - stopped: container is shut down
     - frees resources used by container
   - deleted: container is removed from the system